expressivegraphics/expressivegraphics.github.io/2018/venue.md

 </div>
 </div>

 There are hourly flights (15 mins. duration) with Air Canada for passengers connecting through Vancouver airport (VYR).
 After you get off the flight, there are [airport shuttle and taxi services](http://www.victoriaairport.com/taxi-and-shuttle) that carries you to down-town and University of Victoria.
-If you missed an airport shuttle, [regular buses](http://www.victoriaairport.com/public-transportation) are always available with $2.5 CAD per ticket and $5 CAD for a day pass.
+If you missed an airport shuttle, [regular buses](https://bctransit.com/victoria/) are always available with $2.5 CAD per ticket and $5 CAD for a day pass.
+A number of routes of buses run to the university's bus loop, as shown in the image below.

 {::options parse_block_html="true" /}